JeanneColeongco/CoSpaces-Code/clickgames/README.md

-This is sort of an example of many modifications and additions that can be done to a base game (level_one_cubes) to make it more visually appealing and more fun to play.
+This is an example project of many modifications and additions that can be done to a base game (level_one_cubes) to make it more visually appealing and more fun to play.
 Original code is sourced from CoSpaces' own Zombie game.